Days

 Start your day with a private transfer to Bait ur Rouf Mosque, designed by Bangladeshi architect Marina Tabassum.
 Built entirely of brick, the mosque uses shafts of natural light instead of ornamentation to create a minimalist, meditative space.
 It won the prestigious Aga Khan Award for Architecture in 2016 and now stands as one of the world’s most influential contemporary mosques.

-2. Head to the National Assembly
+2. Head to the Bangladesh National Assembly Hall

 Next, drive to Dhaka’s most iconic building: the Bangladesh Jatiyo Shangsad (Bangladesh National Assembly Building).
 American architect Louis Kahn designed it in the 1960s.
 Its monumental geometric forms, use of natural light, and the interplay of water and landscape have made it a pilgrimage site for architects worldwide.

-3. Parliament Exterior & Crescent Lake
+3. National Parliament Exterior & Crescent Lake

 Stroll through the landscaped grounds and photograph bold concrete shapes reflected in Crescent Lake.
 Your guide shares stories of Kahn’s vision — a design symbolising democracy, simplicity, and permanence.